Step 5.4 Work out your environment hazard characteristics

 - have demonstrated that your chemical does not have any hazard characteristics in hazard bands D, C, B and A .
 This would only be needed for environment exposure bands 3 and 4.
 It means that the indicative environment risk of your introduction is very low

 After you stop, you don’t need to consider the remaining hazard characteristics in the hazard band where you stopped, or any of the hazard characteristics in lower hazard bands.
-Take note of where and why you stopped.
+Take note of where and why you stopped and move on to step 5.5.

 Example: Rosemary's introduction is in environment exposure band 4.
 She considers all of the hazard characteristics in environment hazard band D and can demonstrate that her chemical does not have any of these hazards.
 Rosemary then moves on to hazard band C. She works through the hazard characteristics in this hazard band in the order that they are shown in the table.
 When Rosemary comes to 'very toxic to any aquatic life', she finds that her chemical has this hazard characteristic.
 This means Rosemary can stop there.
 The indicative environment risk of Rosemary's introduction is medium to high.
 She does not need to continue further to see if her chemical has the other hazard characteristic in hazard band C (persistent and bio-accumulative).
 Also Rosemary doesn't need to consider if her chemical has any of the hazard characteristics in hazard bands B or A.